-❤ Small production on demand❤ Certified & recycled precious metals❤ Made in Pforzheim, Germany
+❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 We value transparency and share information openly.
 To give you a better understanding of what we do, we’ve put together a comprehensive list of topics from A to Z.